Pamantasan ng Lungsod ng Maynila: Academics and administration

-PLM is the tenth largest university in Metro Manila, with a total student enrollment of 13,711 on January 20, 2006.
+PLM is the tenth-largest university in Metro Manila, with a total student enrollment of 13,711 on January 20, 2006.
 For the undergraduate class of 2006–2007, PLM received 40,000 college applications, and accepted 3% of them.
-While admittance to the undergraduate colleges are exclusive for Manila residents, non-residents who have graduated either as Salutatorian or Valedictorian are entitled to take the PLM Admission Test and eventually qualify as freshmen.
+While admittance to the undergraduate colleges is exclusive for Manila residents, non-residents who have graduated either as salutatorian or valedictorian are entitled to take the PLM Admission Test and eventually qualify as freshmen.
 No specific residency requirements are imposed for the professional (law and medicine) and graduate schools.
-Full scholarship is entitled for Manila residents, while minimal fees are charged for non-residents.
+Full scholarships are entitled for Manila residents, while minimal fees are charged for non-residents.
 Other scholarships are available in the university, with funding coming from alumni donations, the government, and the private sector.

 PLM's endowment in 2008 was valued at PhP 500 million, excluding budgetary allocation for its chief teaching hospital, the Ospital ng Maynila Medical Center, which was about PhP 250 million.
-The university spends about four to fives times the national average for education.
+The university spends about four to five times the national average for education.

 PLM uses a semester-based modular system for conducting courses, adopts features of the US credit system, and employs the General Weighted Average (GWA) system and a 1.00 to 5.00 grading scale.